mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 You may have noticed that my server rack is conspicuously missing one common component: a server.

-I still have my VM server and storage server that I rebuilt in the last few years.
+I still have my pre-rack VM and storage servers.
 I'm planning to migrate them to rack-mounted chassis the next time I do some upgrades, but I've punted that task since building the rack was a significant enough project on its own.

 ### Are there hats for my rack?

 One of the things I've been searching for without success is a "hat" for my rack.
 The top of my rack is just open space.

-I'd love to find some top that fits securely into the open space on top of my rack and lets me put things on top of it.
+I'd love to find a top that fits securely into the open space on top of my rack and lets me store things on it.
 It would be convenient extra storage if I could find something sturdy and easy to remove, but I can't find anything like that.

 If you know a solution to this, let me know, and I'll update the post.